Savannah Stevenson: Stage work

 In July 2013, it was announced that Stevenson would join the West End production of Wicked, replacing Gina Beck in the lead role of Glinda.
 She began performances on 18 November, starring opposite Willemijn Verkaik, and later Kerry Ellis, Jennifer DiNoia and Emma Hatton in the role of Elphaba.
 In March 2015, Stevenson was forced to take a break from Wicked while recovering from a broken foot, though returned to performances in May.
 She played her final show in the role of Glinda on 3 September 2016.

-In addition, Stevenson has taken part in the 2011 national tour of Cowardly Custard, the tour of The Wings of the Dove as "Kate Croy", and she appeared at the Finborough Theatre's production of Our Miss Gibbs.
+In addition, Stevenson has taken part in the 2011 national tour of Cowardy Custard, the tour of The Wings of the Dove as "Kate Croy", and she appeared at the Finborough Theatre's production of Our Miss Gibbs.
 She has also starred as "Martha Sowerby" at the West Yorkshire Playhouse's production of The Secret Garden, "Bet" in the Hampton Court Palace's production of She Stoops to Conquer, "Young Sally" in Follies at Northampton's Royal Theatre, and in addition, she originated the role of "Cinderella" in Simply Cinderella at the Leicester Curve.
+In 2018, she played Guenevere in the London Musical Theatre Orchestra production of Camelot at the London Palladium.
+She starred opposite David Thaxton and Charles Rice as Arthur and Lancelot.

 Stevenson has credits in multiple workshops - Women on the Verge of a Nervous Breakdown as "Paulina", Pride and Prejudice as "Caroline Bingley", The Loved One as "Aimee", The Count of Monte Cristo as "Haydee", Moonlanding as "Pat Collins" and ‘Seance’ as Theresa (William’s Dead Wife).
 She also performed on the original concept album of Andrew Lloyd Webber's Love Never Dies.

 Other work

-Following worldwide auditions, Stevenson was chosen to portray the role of Mary, mother of Jesus, in a series of videos distributed by the Church of Jesus Christ of Latter-day Saints, filmed on location in Goshen, Utah.
+Following worldwide auditions, Stevenson was chosen to portray the role of Mary, mother of Jesus, in a series of videos distributed by the Church of Jesus Christ of Latter-day Saints, filmed on location in Goshen, Utah, and described the role as a 'spiritual experience'.
 This footage was later used as part of a major viral Christmas campaign called "He is the Gift" which was viewed by over 11.2 Million people on YouTube and Facebook in December 2014.
 As part of this campaign, Stevenson's image was used on billboards in Times Square, NYC.
+In 2024, she collaborated with the Latter-Day Saint a capella group BYU Vocal Point for a Wicked medley.

 She has made guest appearances in several television shows, including Casualty, Playing the Field, Peak Practice, and Doctors (2000 TV series), and has also appeared in advertisements for T-Mobile and Ask.com.